-This qualification is linear.
-Linear means that students will sit all their exams and submit all their non-exam assessment at the end of the course in Year 11.
+Students will sit all their exams and submit all their non-exam assessment at the end of the course in Year 11.

 The two exam papers consist of a mixture of multiple choice/objective test questions, short answer questions and extended answer questions.